renxunsaky/crashhadoop/README.md

-# crashhadoop
-100 methods to crash a Hadoop cluster (with procedures and solution)
+# 100 methods to crash a Hadoop cluster (with procedures and solution)